jesusgxmez/allcourts/README.md

 🎾 AllCourts

-AllCourts is a modern and intuitive web app for booking and managing sports court reservations.
-Inspired by Flow Playtomic, it combines React frontend + Node.js backend for a fast, reliable, and enjoyable user experience.
+AllCourts is a modern web app for booking and managing sports court reservations, inspired by Flow Playtomic.
+Built with React on the frontend and Node.js on the backend, it makes scheduling easy, fast, and fun!

 ✨ Features

-🏟 Browse Courts – Check availability in real-time
+🏟 Browse Courts – See all courts and their availability in real-time

-📅 Book & Cancel – Reserve your favorite slots instantly
+📅 Book & Cancel – Reserve your favorite time slots effortlessly

-✅ Track Reservations – See available vs reserved times at a glance
+✅ Track Reservations – Know which slots are available or already booked

-📱 Responsive Design – Perfect on desktop & mobile
+📱 Responsive Design – Works perfectly on desktop & mobile

-🔒 Secure Backend – Node.js + Express.js API for smooth operations
+🔒 Secure Backend – Node.js + Express.js API for reliable operations

 💻 Tech Stack

-Frontend: React, modern JavaScript, CSS/SCSS
+Frontend: React, CSS/SCSS, modern JavaScript

-Backend: Node.js, Express.js REST API
+Backend: Node.js, Express.js

-Database: MongoDB / PostgreSQL
+Database: MongoDB / PostgreSQL (your choice)

 🚀 Why AllCourts?

-Whether you’re a player looking for available slots or a facility manager organizing multiple courts, AllCourts makes scheduling:
+Whether you’re a player looking for available slots or a facility manager organizing multiple courts, AllCourts makes sports scheduling efficient, fun, and stress-free!

-✅ Fast

-✅ Reliable

-✅ Fun & Stress-Free